Welcome to Orrs Outdoors

 Bobby Orr's Guide Service

 The Mercer area boasts some of the finest fishing you will find anywhere.
 The main attraction is the Turtle Flambeau Flowage, but there are another 200-250 lakes surrounding the area.
 The Manitowish Chain is only a half hour drive South from the lodge and the Gile Flowage is about the same distance to the North.
 Walleye, smallmouth bass, panfish and the mighty musky swim in many of the lakes.
-From Memorial Day to the end of November, I run a guide service and focus on musky fishing, however; Starting in 2013 I will be changing things up just a little and also doing walleye, bass and panfish trips as well.
-I still recommend TJ Moberg as well as Jeff Robl for fishing everything but muskies in and around Mercer but these guys are so good that they are booking up fast!
+From Memorial Day to the end of November, I run a guide service and focus on musky fishing, however; I also do walleye, bass and pan-fish trips as well.

 With the help of Erv Keller's Guide Service in Boulder Junction, I have expanded my range to include not only the Mercer area and the Manitowish Chain, but now some of Boulder Junction as well.